kreedyk/file-timestamp-changer/README.md

 ## Usage

-Basic usage:
+### Interactive Mode

+Run the script without any arguments to enter interactive mode:
 ```
-python file_timestamp_changer.py -f "path/to/file.exe" -d "2014-01-01 12:00:00"
+python file_timestamp_changer.py
 ```

+In interactive mode, you'll be guided through a series of prompts to:
+- Select the file to modify
+- Choose whether to set a specific date or copy timestamps from another file
+- Select which timestamps to change (creation, access, or modification)

+This mode is perfect for users who prefer a guided approach rather than command-line parameters.

 ### Command Line Arguments

 - `-f, --file`: Path to the file to modify (required)
-- `-d, --date`: New date in format 'YYYY-MM-DD' or 'YYYY-MM-DD HH:MM:SS' (required)
+- `-d, --date`: New date in format 'YYYY-MM-DD' or 'YYYY-MM-DD HH:MM:SS'
+- `-s, --source`: Path to source file to copy timestamps from
 - `-c, --creation`: Change only creation time
 - `-a, --access`: Change only access time
 - `-m, --modified`: Change only modification time

+Notes:
+- You must specify either `-d` (date) or `-s` (source file), but not both
-If none of the `-c`, `-a`, or `-m` options are specified, all timestamps will be changed.
+- If none of the `-c`, `-a`, or `-m` options are specified, all timestamps will be changed

 ### Examples